-GAIT / MOVEMENT: Ground covering movement, flowing and energetic, with far reaching front strides without much lift, strong drive and slightly springy transmission to backline.
+Ground covering movement, flowing and energetic, with far reaching front strides without much lift, strong drive and slightly springy transmission to backline.
 Tail is carried in harmonious continuation of backline, slightly sloping.
 Front and hindlegs have parallel movement.

 The evaluation of the motion always happens during trotting.
 The Dachshund should always stay in rhythmic balance during motion.
 Harmonious motion will mean that the Dachshund is built correctly and all his angulations work perfectly together.
+Don't forget to check both sides: the faults usually occur bilaterally, but may sometimes occur unilaterally.

-The following faults can sometimes occur only one-sided.
-The following faults can be noted in the front quarters during gaiting: insufficient, short step, gaiting narrow or gaiting wide in the front, round or stepping motion, goose stepping or parade step (straight front leg, thrust upward), loose (not correctly laying close to ribs and tight-fitting) upper arm, paddling, paws pigeon toed or east-west front quarter.
+The following faults can be observed in the front quarters during gaiting: insufficient, short step, gaiting narrow or gaiting wide in the front, round or stepping motion, goose stepping or parade step (straight front leg, thrust upward), loose (not correctly laying close to ribs and tightfitting) upper arm, paddling, paws pigeon toed or east-west front quarter.
 Goose stepping or the parade step may not be confused with stepping front quarters.
 When "stepping", the front leg is strongly bent at the wrist.
 In motion the dog shows a round, pull-up, short step.
 This fault is extremely rarely seen in Dachshunds, unlike in long legged breeds.

-The following faults can be noted in the hindquarters during motion:

-Insufficient drive, hindquarters too far under (the area of movement is exclusively limited to the belly area, often combined with a short step, gait like a "sewing machine"), gaiting narrow or gaiting wide hindquarters, bow-legged or cow-hocked hindquarters, toeing-in or toeing-out in the hindquarters and not in one line straight backwards moving action but rather swinging motion of the hindquarters.
+The following faults can be observed in the hindquarters during gaiting: insufficient drive, hindquarters too far under (the area of movement is exclusively limited to the belly area, often combined with a short step, gait like a "sewing machine"), gaiting narrow or gaiting wide hindquarters, bowlegged or cow-hocked hindquarters, toeing-in or toeing-out in the hindquarters and not in one line straight backwards moving action but rather swinging motion of the hindquarters.
 A sideways movement of the back (crabbing) is also faulty.

 All faults listed here exclude the evaluation score "Excellent".
 If these faults are markedly pronounced, then an evaluation score of "Good" shall be awarded.
 All structural faults, including faults of the upper line, are better visible during movement.
 Often faults of the back are concealed during stacking, meaning they are not visible; therefore, a thorough evaluation of the motion process is vital.